DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Conclusion

 \section{Conclusion}

 In this paper, we introduced DynaPURLS, a novel framework that advances zero-shot skeleton-based action recognition through multi-granularity semantic alignment and dynamic test-time refinement.
-Our approach leverages LLM-generated hierarchical descriptions and adaptive cross-modal attention to establish fine-grained visual-semantic correspondences that capture transferable motion patterns between seen and unseen action classes.
-To overcome the limitations of static representations, we pioneered the first test-time adaptation mechanism specifically designed for skeleton-based zero-shot learning, which dynamically refines semantic embeddings through confidence-guided optimization stabilized by a class-balanced memory bank.
-Extensive experiments on NTU RGB+D 60/120 and PKU-MMD datasets demonstrate substantial improvements over state-of-the-art methods, with particularly strong performance in the challenging GZSL setting where our method effectively balances recognition of both seen and unseen classes.
+Our approach leverages LLM-generated hierarchical descriptions and adaptive cross-modal attention to establish fine-grained visual-semantic correspondences.
+To overcome the limitations of static representations, we introduced the first test-time adaptation mechanism specifically designed for skeleton-based zero-shot learning, which dynamically refines semantic embeddings via confidence-guided optimization stabilized by a class-balanced memory bank.
+Extensive experiments on NTU RGB+D 60/120 and PKU-MMD demonstrate substantial improvements over state-of-the-art methods in both ZSL and GZSL settings.